Lynching of Mughees and Muneeb Butt: Background

 Mughees Butt (17) and Muneeb Butt (15) were residents of Haji Pura, Sialkot.

 Trial

 On September 20, 2011, the Anti-Terrorism Court Gujranwala (ATC) issued its verdict, sentencing seven people to death, six to life in prison, and giving all the policemen involved in the incident three-year terms.
 The ATC Judge Mushtaq Gondal found 10 policemen, including former DPO Waqar Chohan, guilty.
 Five of the accused were acquitted by the court.
 In total 28 people were accused in the case.

 Seven accused were sentenced to death, and were scheduled to be hanged on April 8, 2016, in Sialkot.
-However, the Supreme Court transmuted the death penalities to 10 years imprisonment on October 23, 2019.
+However, the Supreme Court transmuted the death penalties to 10 years imprisonment on October 23, 2019.